 All in all, this manual proposes in a structural way to learn or revise the basics of Russian grammar while enriching its vocabulary with other Russian words than “spassiba”, “niet” and “ya lyublyu tebya” respectively thanks, no and I love you (The last can be used for purposes of cultural exchange, of course).
 But it also goes further into pronouns, prepositions, genetives, and all these words that you surely know about if you’ve already learned a second language.

-Recommended in addition to an evening class, a summer school or simply an online Russian course in a language school, this method is easy to follow and will help you out all the way to an advanced level.
+Recommended in addition to local Russian courses London wide or elsewhere, a summer school or simply an online Russian course in a language school, this method is easy to follow and will help you out all the way to an advanced level.